coderamen666/srd-v3.5-md/epic/epic-spells.md

     1 round (ad hoc +4 DC), activates when you would otherwise take 50 or more points of damage (+25 DC).

-*Safe time* can move the character (or the target) out of harm's way by shunting him or her into a static time stream.
+*Safe time* can move the character (or the target) out of harm’s way by shunting him or her into a static time stream.
 Once cast, the spell remains quiescent and does not activate until the trigger conditions have been met.
 Each day it remains untriggered, it uses up an epic spell